 Sharing experiences to improve the methods and better work together

 In order to better take advantage of the former experiences, UNCDF has started a series of parallel approaches that aim at enhancing the methods of collective work.
-Learning from the past lessons and put on a transmissible way the internal experience thus appears as crucial to the memory work and contributes to the formulation of programs more adapted to the reality of the country.
+Learning from the past lessons and building on the internal experience is crucial to the memory work and contributes to the formulation of programmes that are more adapted to the reality of the country.

-It therefore appeared that the local level seems to be the most appropriate level to lead efficiently and with participation the actions for development.
-The prior PADL as well as other programs have revealed that the approach that consists in making the local and national actors accountable and register their action in an institutional sustainability enabling to strengthen the decision makers’ capacities and the support-counselling structures at the local level, to bring the local governments to mobilize their resources, to encourage the capitalization and the transmission of learnings and best practices, has revealed through its use capable of producing notable results to improve the well-being of the populations.
+It therefore appears that the local level seems to be the most appropriate level to lead efficiently, in terms of development.
+The prior PADL as well as other programmes have revealed that the approach that consists of making the local and national actors accountable and register their action in an institutional sustainability enabling the strengthening of the decision-makers’ capacities and the support for structures at the local level, to bring the local governments to mobilize their resources, to encourage the capitalization and the transmission of lessons and best practices, has revealed through its use to be capable of producing notable results to improve the well-being of the populations.

-This is why the present PADL has mobilized the accumulated knowledge and is based on a certain number of learned lessons that can be synthetized as follow:
+This is why the present PADL has mobilized the accumulated knowledge and is based on a certain number of learned lessons that can be synthesized as follow:

-- Ensuring a planning of the development actions in relation with the potentials and opportunities present in the areas and avoid getting into non-proficient actions.
+- Ensuring a planning of the development actions in relation with the potential and opportunities presented in the areas and avoid getting into non-proficient actions.

 - Supporting the production of documents that will serve as educational support post-literacy.

-- Supporting the training (capacity building) through an in-depth analysis of the constraints that affect the municipalities and not only on an exhaustive offer of training themes, and supervise to the selection of trainers with experience with the challenges of decentralization and the setting up of practical solutions vis à vis the encountered bottlenecks.
+- Supporting the training (capacity-building) through an in-depth analysis of the constraints that affect the municipalities, not only on an exhaustive offer of training themes, and supervise the selection of trainers with experience alongside the challenges of decentralization and the setting up of practical solutions vis à vis the encountered bottlenecks.

 - Supporting the reflection and action around the sanitation of the recovery chain in order to counter the abuse and re-establish the credibility of the populations towards decentralization and the representative authorities.